Make sure you're on the latest version

 4. Click Create.

-1. Right-click a mark and choose Add to List.
+3. Or right-click the mark in the sidebar and choose Add to List.

 Create a Dynamic List